Artificial Spihincter fo Urinary Incontinence

 What does the artificial sphincter do?

 The artificial sphincter prevents involuntary loss of urine in patients with urinary incontinence.
 It is a highly effective and reliable method to treat this condition.
+You can receive treatment at any of our centres in Madrid, Seville or Tenerife.

 What does the artificial sphincter consist of?